gem/oq-engine/doc/installing/cluster.md

 processes on the worker nodes at each new calculation, *provided the user openquake has ssh access to the workers*.

-This means that you have to generate and copy the ssh keys properly.

 NB: when using the zmq mechanism you should not touch the parameter `serialize_jobs` and keep it at its default value of `true`.